Salable/salable-trello-js/README.md

 On the Salable dashboard side you will need to do the following:

-1. [Create a Salable account](https://salable.app/signup) if you don't already have one.
-2. Create a new product.
+1. Create a new product.
 You can call this whatever you want.
-3. Add a `Delete` capability to the product you just created.
+1. Add a `Delete` capability to the product you just created.
-4. Create a plan, priced however you like, that gives the user the `Delete` capability you created in the previous step.
+1. Create a plan, priced however you like, that gives the user the `Delete` capability you created in the previous step.